Woody Hayes Punches Charlie Bauman

 With OSU freshman quarterback Art Schlichter picking apart the Tigers’ defense, Hayes chose to pass the ball instead of his usual runs off tackle.

 With about two minutes left in the fourth quarter, trailing by two and closing in on field-goal range, Schlichter attempt to throw the ball to receiver Ron Springs.
-However, Clemson’s Charlie Bauman had been pushed back into a passing lane and intercepted the ball.
-Bauman, a nose guard, took off up the Ohio State sideline before being pushed down right in front of Hayes.
+However, Clemson nose guard Charlie Bauman had been pushed back into a passing lane and intercepted the ball.
+Bauman took off up the Ohio State sideline before being pushed down right in front of Hayes.

 This is where one of Hayes’ most memorable quotes comes into play: “Three things can happen when you pass the ball, and two of them are bad.”